kmaaallen/simon-game/documentation/automatedTesting/automatedTesting.md

 2) Created a automatedTesting directory within documentation - this contains specs, scripts and the html page used for automated testing
 3) Created a scripts directory within the automatedTesting directory
 4) Created a test.js file within the scripts directory - this is where I will write the code to be tested
+NOTE: I later deleted this test.js file and linked my specs to my deployed js files to avoid duplication.
 5) Created a specs directory within the automatedTesting directory
 6) Created a testSpec.js file within the specs directory - this is where I will write unit tests related to game logic
 7) Created a uiSpec.js file within the specs directory - this is where I will write unit tests related to user interface changes